Michael Mercado: Philadelphia Phillies

 On November 6, 2023, the Rays traded Mercado to the Philadelphia Phillies, who added him to their 40-man roster.
 He was optioned to the Triple–A Lehigh Valley IronPigs to begin the 2024 season.
 Mercado was promoted to the majors for the first time on June 23, replacing the injured Taijuan Walker.
 He made his major league debut the following day, pitching one scoreless inning.
 On June 28, the Phillies announced that Mercado would be assuming Walker's vacant slot in the rotation.
 On July 2, Mercado made his first start, pitching five innings and earning the win.
-In 5 appearances (2 starts) for Philadelphia during his rookie campaign, Mercado struggled to a 1-2 record and 11.08 ERA with 10 strikeouts across 13 innings pitched.
+In 5 appearances (2 starts) for Philadelphia during his rookie campaign, Mercado struggled to a 1–2 record and 11.08 ERA with 10 strikeouts across 13 innings pitched.

 Mercado was optioned to Triple-A Lehigh Valley to begin the 2025 season.
+He made three appearances for the Phillies, but struggled to a 15.00 ERA with four strikeouts over three innings of work.
+On November 21, 2025, Mercado was non-tendered by Philadelphia and became a free agent.

+On November 24, 2025, Mercado re-signed with the Phillies on a minor league contract.

+Personal life

+Mercado's sister, Maddie Mercado, is a professional soccer player.
+Their father played college tennis at UCF and their mother played at Florida.